dting/angular-fullstack-vagrant-ansible/README.md

     myProject$ find . | grep .git | xargs rm -rf

+If you would like the provisioner to setup your git global config with your username and email, in `provisioning/main.yml` edit:

+    - { role: web, git_username: someone, git_email: someone@example.com }

-Bring up the vm's and wait for ansible to provision them.
+Bring up the vm and wait for ansible to provision it.

     myProject$ vagrant up